AndieWill510/tinydoor/Options/078-flow-is-a-regulation-door.md

 ## Pressure

-People may treat Autistic focus as a problem.
+People may treat our focus as a problem.

 Too intense.